 ('Barbara Allen: The Cultural Resilience of a Seventeenth Century Song' and

-'The Night Visiting Song Revisited') All these are good topics for
+'The Night Visiting Song Revisited') These are good topics for

-presentations should you want me to speak at your seminar or event and the
+presentations should you want me to speak at your seminar or event - the

 topics are current in my mind.

 I have done well on the musical instrument front recently having acquired both a Sobell mandolin and a Deering tenor banjo, both outstanding instruments.
-I still keep up my anglo-concertina playing but having something of a strings fixation at present.
+I still keep up my anglo-concertina playing but am having something of a stringed instrument fixation at present.

 2016 is being another busy year with trips to Sussex, London, Scotland and Italy and of course Whitby - so much for retirement!

 Member, Editorial Board, Folk Music Journal (1984 - present)